lucize/esphome-audio-rtsp/README.md

 Current low-risk optimizations:

 - RTP sender task is separate from the RTSP control task.
+- Audio is captured/encoded once per packet, then the RTP payload is sent to every active client.
+- Each RTSP client has its own RTP sockets, sequence number, timestamp and SSRC.
 - Microphone callbacks never block; overflow is counted as `drop=` in debug logs.
 - The audio buffer trigger is aligned to one RTP packet instead of waking on tiny partial chunks.
 - The audio buffer is reset on `PLAY` to avoid stale buffered audio and reduce initial delay.